Gabriella439/dhall-manual/manuscript/02-Defaults.md

 { x = 1.0, y = 0.0 }
 ```

-The left argument to the operator (e.g. `Schema`) is a record of following shape:
+In the expression `Schema::fields`, the left argument to the operator (e.g. `Schema`) is a record of following shape:

 ```haskell
 { Type    = ... -- The type of the record to auto-complete